-Macquarie Group is a diversified financial group providing clients with asset management and finance, banking, advisory and risk and capital solutions across debt, equity and commodities.
-Founded in 1969, Macquarie employs 14,869 people in 27 countries.
+Macquarie Group is a global diversified financial group providing clients with asset management and finance, banking, advisory and risk and capital solutions across debt, equity and commodities.
+Founded in 1969, Macquarie now employs over 15,700 people globally with offices in 30 markets.
 Macquarie Group, together with its design and construction contractor Lendlease, will deliver the new Sydney Metro Martin Place integrated station development.

 Artist selection process